 Is fibromyalgia hereditary?

 The odds of developing fibromyalgia are several times higher in the immediate families of people with fibromyalgia than in families in which no one has fibromyalgia.

-Each of these genes plays a role in your nervous system's response to things that hurt, such as pressure and heat.
+Each of these genes plays a role in your nervous system's response to pain.
 Some of the same genes are also associated with depression and anxiety, which may be the reason why certain antidepressant medications help reduce fibromyalgia symptoms.

 - McMahon SB, et al. Fibromyalgia syndrome and myofascial pain syndrome.
 In: Wall & Melzack's Textbook of Pain.
 6th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2013. https://www.clinicalkey.com.
 Accessed June 22, 2017.

 - Goldenberg DL.
 Pathogenesis of fibromyalgia. https://www.uptodate.com/contents/search.
 Accessed June 22, 2017.